Lavkar1118/language-development-among-ecuadorian-children/README.md

 ![This is an image](/Assets/HOME_scores.png)

-* Language development and HOME scores in the sample indcated a positive relationship.
+* Language development and HOME scores in the sample indcated a moderate positive relationship.

 ![This is an image](/Assets/HOME_vs_CDI.png)